 - What are DNA Polymerase and its function in DNA Replication

-In this view, different length of the linker DNA should produce different folding topologies of the chromatin fiber.
-Recent theoretical work, based on electron-microscopy images of reconstituted fibers support this view.
+In this view, different lengths of the linker DNA should produce different folding topologies of the chromatin fiber.
+Recent theoretical work, based on electron-microscopy images of reconstituted fibers supports this view.

 The layout of the genome within the nucleus is not random – specific regions of the genome have a tendency to be found in certain spaces.
 Specific regions of the chromatin are enriched at the nuclear membrane, while other regions are bound together by protein complexes.

 The layout of this is not, however, well-characterized apart from the compaction of one of the two X-chromosomes in mammalian females into the Barr body.